ImperialCollegeLondon/helm-invenio/README-Imperial.md

 Verify they're all destroyed with `kubectl get pods -n invenio`

 If you're redeploying and the `install-init` pod keeps reappearing, that means it's being recreated by the job.
-You can remove that explicitly via:
+You can remove that explicitly
+via:

 ```bash
 kubectl delete job install-init -n invenio
 ```

 Uninstalling a helm installation does not remove the 11 persistent volumes (PVs) and claims (PVCs) created.
-To see the pvcs run
+To see the pvcs run:

 ```bash
 kubectl get pv -n invenio